apooniajjn/paloaltogcp/palo-alto-api-python/README.md

 # PAN OS VM Series Firewall Configuration

 This repository includes `python` library which end user can use with `Robot Framework`.
-This will allow end user to configuration firewall using keywords which will consume REST API accordingly.
+This will allow end user to configure Palo Alto Networks firewall using keywords which are written around REST API.

-Software version used:
+Software versions used:
 - PAN OS VM REST API version (v10.0)
 - Robot Framework (3.1.2)